rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 #### 2.1 Analysis of Corefile Config file

-As we noticed in the previous section, CoreDNS uses Corefile which is the CoreDNS configuration file.
-This Corefile is managed by the DNS-Operator though a ConfigMap.
+As we noticed in the previous section, CoreDNS uses a Corefile which is the CoreDNS configuration file.
+This Corefile is managed by the DNS Operator through a ConfigMap.

 ```bash
 $ oc get cm/dns-default -n openshift-dns -o yaml --export